googleapis/langchain-google-alloydb-pg-python/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for opening a Pull Request!
 Before submitting your PR, there are a few things you can do to make sure it goes smoothly:
-- [ ] Make sure to open an issue before writing your code!
+- [ ] Make sure to open an issue as a [bug/issue](https://github.com/googleapis/langchain-google-alloydb-pg-python/issues/new/choose) before writing your code!
 That way we can discuss the change, evaluate designs, and agree on the general idea
 - [ ] Ensure the tests and linter pass
-- [ ] Communicate test infrastructure changes, i.e. API enablement, secrets
+- [ ] Code coverage does not decrease (if any source code was changed)
 - [ ] Appropriate docs were updated (if necessary)

-🛠️ Fixes #<issue_number_goes_here>
+Fixes #<issue_number_goes_here> 🦕